apoorv74/behind_bars/content/docs/what-i-do.md

 * We need people who demand more transparency and access to information, are curious, get anxious when they don't know how they're being controlled and more anxious when they see the government getting more and more into their lives in one way or the other.
 * We need people who value democracy and can channelize the frustration with our current systems at the right places to create something that they believe in.

-*This is a role to empower people in ways more than one.*
+*This is a role to empower people.*

 Here, I would like to cite a paragraph from '[A civic technologist's practice guide](https://cydharrell.com/book/)' written by [Cyd Harrell](https://cydharrell.com/)